 5 things to do in Cinque Terre with kids

 Cinque Terre consists of 5 fishing villages on the Ligurian coast that can be found in between the cities of Pisa and Genua.
+It’s known as a parco nazionale, aka national park.
 What is special about these villages is that they are built on the cliffs and the houses are painted in the most vivid colors.
 It is hard not to fall in love with Cinque Terre!
 The food, the colors, the hiking trails and the picturesque little harbors make Cinque Terre a bucket list destination for kids and their parents.
 That’s why I present you with the top 5 things to do in Cinque Terre with kids!

 Dramatic coastline villages in the Italian Riviera